-Assault on Islamic State enclave is as good as over-SDF
+Assault on Islamic State enclave is as good as over: SDF

 Islamic State’s defences include extensive tunnels and Islamic State’s most hardened foreign fighters are holed up inside the enclave, the SDF has said.

-However the United States does not believe any senior Islamic State leaders are in Baghouz, assessing they have gone elsewhere as part of the group’s shift towards an insurgency, a U.S. defence official has said.
+However the United States does not believe any senior Islamic State leaders are in Baghouz, assessing they have gone elsewhere as part of the group’s shift towards guerrilla tactics, a U.S. defence official has said.

 The group still operates in remote territory elsewhere and it is widely assessed that it will continue to represent a potent security threat.